khalidrahmani/jaderp/doc/qweb.rst

 * Each template file (XML files) contains multiple templates, where template engine usually have a 1:1 mapping between template files and templates.
-* It has special support in OpenERP Web's :class:`~instance.web.Widget`, though it can be used outside of OpenERP Web (and it's possible to use :class:`~instance.web.Widget` without relying on the QWeb integration).
+* It has special support in Jad Web's :class:`~instance.web.Widget`, though it can be used outside of Jad Web (and it's possible to use :class:`~instance.web.Widget` without relying on the QWeb integration).

 The rationale behind using QWeb instead of a more popular template syntax is